 Last but certainly not least, the royalty-free license requires a one-off payment for using a piece of music as many times as you want.
 While in the early days, the model of this type of license was per song, Artlist’s emergence shifted the industry to work with a subscription-based model.

 Although the royalty-free license (generally) doesn’t require recurring payments, not all royalty-free licenses were created equal.
-Whereas some platforms charge for each use (still happens) or limit the number of projects you can use the music on, as an Artlist user you can use music as often as you want in projects as diverse as infomercials, music videos or feature films.
-Plus, the license lasts forever and allows you to use a song you downloaded as a subscriber even after your subscription expired.
+Whereas some platforms charge for each use (still happens) or limit the number of projects you can use the music on, as an Artlist user, you can use music as often as you want in projects as diverse as infomercials, music videos or feature films.
+Plus, once you use a song in a project as a paid subscriber, that content is covered forever, even after your subscription expired.

 All this flexibility comes at the very affordable price of $16.60 per month ($199US billed annually) for music only, $25 per month ($299 billed annually) for music and sound effects or $12 per month ($149 billed annually) for sound effects only.
 When you take into account the universal license and unlimited use, an Artlist subscription gives creators the most value for their money.